-Figure 3 illustrates that by fine-tuning the weights using the expert scoring method we can achieve a significant reduction in the penalty.
-In particular, the penalty is now on average 1.48 ± 1.04 (with $\mathcal{A} = 64,008$) which presents a 31% improvement from the naive scoring approach.
-The Failrank method with expert scoring misses failures in only 7.4% of the cases which is clear improvement to the Random method presented in the previous subsection.
-Finally note that the current penalty is not a lower bound on the penalty achieved by the optimal assignment of weights but identifying such a bound efficiently and in real-time will be a subject of future work.
+Figure 5 illustrates that by fine-tuning the weights using the expert scoring method we can achieve a significant reduction in the penalty.
+In particular, the penalty is now on average $1.48 \pm 1.04$ (with $\mathcal{A} = 64,008$ ) which presents a 31% improvement from the naive scoring approach.
+The FailRank method with expert scoring misses failures in only 7.4% of the cases which is clear improvement to the Random method presented in the previous subsection.